Rjjha/Expense-Split-Tracker/README.md

 - **Validation**: UUIDs, currencies, amounts, and membership checks at each step.
 - **Pagination & Limits**: Defensive defaults for list endpoints.

+## Challenges and Trade-offs

+- **Rounding correctness**: Equal/percentage splits round to 2 decimals; any remainder is assigned to the last split to keep totals exact.
+- **Currency handling**: Decimal math with currency validation; simplification assumes a single-currency context per group.
+Multi-currency netting would need FX and timestamped rates.
+- **Debt simplification algorithm**: Greedy largest-debtor ↔ largest-creditor approach for speed and simplicity.
+Optimal minimal transactions (graph optimization) are possible but add complexity/runtime.
+- **Idempotency scope**: Applied only to financial mutations (expenses, settlements) to balance safety with performance overhead.

 ## Performance Considerations